Key Facts & Figures

 The efficient handling terminal for rail, road and seaborne cargo covers an area of approx. 80,000 square metres.

-Five tracks will be served by two gantry cranes able to drive curves.
+Five tracks are served by two gantry cranes able to drive curves.
 So the port of Rostock is prepared for further increases in the amounts of wheeled cargo.

 An additional option for servicing trains up to 740 metres in length exists by rearranging spaces in the track area.